voteview/Rvoteview/vignettes/README.md

 Additional Methods
 ==================

-We also add two methods that can be used on `rollcall` objects created by our package.
+We also add three methods that can be used on `rollcall` objects created by our package.

 Joining two `rollcall` objects
 ------------------------------